VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 In contrast, members’ bike usage during the week is less dense in tourist areas but instead, it’s quite heavy around Chicago's downtown area which could also prove our hypothesis that most of the annual members commute daily to work.

-For the starting stations, Casual riders often started from aquarium, vicinity of museums, parks, beach, and harbor points.
+For the starting stations, Casual riders often started from aquariums, the vicinity of museums, parks, beaches, and harbor points.
 In contrast, members often started from stations close to universities, residential areas, restaurants, hospitals, grocery stores, etc.

 <img width="887" alt="image" src="https://github.com/VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_sql-/assets/125883856/e4569964-c18d-4e4a-9d4c-62da36dea464">

 For the ended stations, we have similar findings.
-Casual riders ofthen end their trip near museums and other attraction sites while members often end their journey close to universities, residential and commmercial areas.
+Casual riders then end their trip near museums and other attraction sites while members often end their journey close to universities, and residential and commercial areas.

 <img width="891" alt="image" src="https://github.com/VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_sql-/assets/125883856/3984050f-add9-484b-9cf8-a7f9165e8ad0">